 It took a lot to get protein waffle recipe right- Saturday my kitchen was a mess and I spent 2 and a half hours mixing batter.
 Moving it to different bowls, adding in extra ingredients and really just trying to not get fed up with how long each waffle take.
 7 minutes per waffle (with my waffle maker) but you could buy a 2-sided waffle maker for £30.
-I made 18 of them that’s not including the measuring and clearing up afterwards so it could’ve been made a lot quicker!

 This was a labour of love – eventually.

-I have done an ultimate list of waffles and these have to be added.
-I will be honest, I do prefer the old chocolate protein waffles for flavour but when it comes to cutting carbs I really eat my majority for dinner.
+I have created an ultimate list of waffles and these have to be added.
+I do prefer the old chocolate protein waffles for flavour but when it comes to cutting carbs I really eat my majority for dinner.
 On Cardio days I eat 250g carbs so I’ll eat heavier but these do the job during the week.
 Since the protein blend is high in sweetener and low in sugar you will get a weird sweetener aftertaste, I’m really not a fan of that.
 So I tend to crisp mine up and coat them in soy yoghurt or tofu-nice cream.

 Since I made far too many of these protein waffle’s, I literally spent almost 4 hours making these on Saturday.
 I have halved the recipe so you can at least fit in in a mixing bowl.
 Unlike mine…The mix will still make 8 almost 9 waffles so you’ll end up with enough to last you a few weeks.